brunoaraujosoares/imdb-cleaing/README.md

 ## TODO
 - Single `main.sql` to run the entire pipeline.
+- Include 'functions.sql' in the other SQL scripts where functions are needed.

 ## Why this project?
 It showcases **practical data engineering + data science skills**: